 The flagship 2020 iPhone models will reportedly feature an overhauled camera system with 3D capabilities, OLED screens across the board, display upgrades, a new processor, 5G support, a new design that could include a smaller notch, and a few other changes that might intrigue you as you search for your next device.

-The 5G iPhone models are widely expected to debut in the September timeframe that Apple’s used for many years now.
+The 5G iPhone models are widely expected to debut in the fall timeframe that Apple’s used for many years now.
 The company is dealing with issues related to the coronavirus outbreak, but according to Reuters, supply chain experts and industry insiders think Apple still has time to keep its annual iPhone release on track.

-The company is also reportedly planning to release a new budget 4.7-inch iPhone, probably in the spring, that many are calling iPhone SE 2, iPhone 8s, or iPhone 9.
+Apple is also reportedly planning to release a new budget iPhone in 2020.
+It’s a device many are calling iPhone SE 2, iPhone 8s, or iPhone 9.

 The device won’t be anything like the original iPhone SE though.
 Instead, it will likely resemble a souped up version of Apple’s iPhone 8.

 Apple’s iPhones are still in development which means plans can, and probably will, change before Apple debuts the hardware on stage.
 That said, there are already some great reasons to think about waiting for the 2020 iPhones.